mstrucka/Group3-DB-project/README.md

 Default port is 8000

+## API's

+Application consists of 3 API's, one for each DB paradigm.
+They each live as a separate app mounted on the main app.

+Root paths
+- MySQL: /api/v1/mysql
+- MongoDB: /api/v1/mongo
+- Neo4j: /api/v1/neo4j

+### Docs

-Swagger interactive docs are auto-generated.
+Swagger/OpenAPI interactive docs are auto-generated.
 Go to /docs to access it.
-The API is a mounted app which lives on /api/v1.
-To access its docs go to /api/v1/dpcs